fabtdt/CSS_ArtificialIntelligence/README.md

 2. insert the credential into the cell "key and toke" by substituting the value to the "XXXXX"
 3. from the cells: "key and token", "connecting to Twitter", "requiring the tweets", "data preparation", delete "eval = FALSE" from {r eval = FALSE} in order to have only {r}
-4. from the cell "reading and further preparation" comment the lines 138 and 139:
+4. from the cell "reading and further preparation" comment the lines 138 and 139: <br>
 *df.ai <- read.csv("df.ai.csv", header = T) # reading* <br>
 *df.ai <- df.ai[,c(2,6,9)] # keeping only useful column* <br>
 and uncomment the line 141: *#df.ai <- df.ai[,c(1,5,8)] # keeping only useful column*